givemepower8/givemepower8.github.io/_posts/2018-01-01-How-to-Use-Github-Pages.md

 * Markdown syntax helps to focus on the documentation structure and content writing
   * use headings can greatly organize the topic
-  * the content is not mixed with html tags
+  * the content is not mixed with html tags and formatting
   * best versioning of the documentation
 * Jekyll and Liquid are great engines for the web pages
   * tags, categories in Front Matter are great
   * posts, pages, and paging support
+  * static web pages generated with clean html boost performance
+  * built-in plugs do lots of heavy-lifting work

 The following is the list of some good resources to start off the pages.